 Lynette is particularly committed to incorporating diverse voices and perspectives as an integral part of AMS’s study process.
 For six seasons, she managed the evaluation of the DanceMotion USA(sm) program for the Department of State, and Brooklyn Academy of Music.
 The program facilitated international cultural exchange while showcasing the best in contemporary American dance abroad.
 Lynette has provided guidance to the Santa Clara Pueblo Tribe, in Rio Arriba County, New Mexico analyzing their market and determining the feasibility of implementing a cultural arts museum.
 She has also been engaged in the work of The Yakama Nation, in Yakama, Washington, as they considered the vision and implications of re-imagining new spaces and renovating their existing Cultural Heritage Center.
 Her work with these important Nations helps to enable the preservation of indigenous North American culture.
-She is currently working with the Pittsburgh Theological Society on a venue feasibility study to determine how to maximize the organization’s service to their community.
+She also worked with the Pittsburgh Theological Society on a venue feasibility study to determine how to maximize the organization’s service to their community.

 Keeping in mind the important role of equity, diversity and inclusion (EDI) in an organization’s culture, she is committed to bringing these issues to the forefront with engaged conversation and guidance that may lead to decision making in this important area.